Biomedical Imaging Science Certificate

-Additionally, all BRIC faculty will be responsible for participating in the Biomedical Imaging certificate either by serving as Instructors of Record, provide guest lectures, or supervisor practicum students.
+Additionally, all BRIC faculty will be responsible for participating in the Biomedical Imaging certificate either by serving as Instructors of Record, provide guest lectures, or supervisor internship students.
 Please see below for a list of BRIC faculty members.

 |Amelio, Antonio||School of Dentistry and Lineberger Comprehensive Cancer|